cIay/ShaderVision/README.md

 ## Miscellaneous Info
 - Files can be added in three different ways:
   1. By opening the editor (via the 'New file' or 'Edit' button) and saving with Ctrl-S
-  2. By saving your file directly to the 'glsl' directory in your ShaderBliss folder
+  2. By saving your file directly to the 'glsl' directory in your ShaderVision folder
   3. By dropping a text file into the shader-list area within the main dropdown page
-- Files in the 'glsl' directory are considered read-only by the extension and cannot be changed or removed through the ShaderBliss dropdown page.
+- Files in the 'glsl' directory are considered read-only by the extension and cannot be changed or removed through the ShaderVision dropdown page.
 - Due to cross-origin restrictions image or video data will sometimes be inaccessible.
 If this is the case a new tab will open using the source as the URL.
 You should then be able to use the extension as usual in this new tab.
 - The target media item will be the video with the largest dimensions, unless no video is present in which case the largest image is chosen instead.
 - You may experience performance issues if the dimensions of your target video/image are too large.